gdobato/portenta-h7/README.md

 [![ci](https://github.com/gdobato/portenta-rs/actions//workflows/ci.yml/badge.svg)](https://github.com/gdobato/portenta-rs/actions/workflows/ci.yml)

 portenta-rs provides examples for the Arduino Portenta-H7 board written in Rust.
 The entry point address for the application is located at **0x08040000** to which the Arduino bootloader jumps.
 The software can be flashed on the target either with USB (DFU), or with a debug probe (JLink, ST-Link).
-Flashing by using Arduino IDE is not supported.
+Flashing with Arduino IDE is not supported.
 ## Installation (Unix-like OS)
 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh